Emma Hardie Exfoliating Brightening Tonic Review

 Review

-Quite moisturizing: Emma Hardie Exfoliating Brightening Tonic has a moisturizing rating of 4.8 out of 10.
+According to CreamScan analysis, Emma Hardie Exfoliating Brightening Tonic is quite moisturizing, with a moisturizing rating of 4.8 out of 10.

 Is it more humectant or occlusive?
 Purely humectant.
 It has zero occlusivity (we didn't find any occlusive ingredients on the ingredient list) and a very high humectancy of 9.6 out of 10, primarily due to the high content of Lactobacillus/Punica Granatum Fruit Ferment Extract (est. ≈6.0%) and Glycerin (est. ≈3.0%).